 “A policeman?” the lady in the pink dress doesn’t hide her surprise.

-“A freelance detective,” Christophe clarifies.
+“A freelance detective,” Christopher clarifies.
 “Caines is only affiliated with the police in an advisory and assistant capacity.”

 “And is he allowed to give orders to policemen?”